Danders Aroon – Walk with the Ulster-Scots

 (can be extended to 4.5 miles)

-‘Take and danner along the pad and rodden’ of the Causeway Coast in Co.
+‘Take a danner along the pad and rodden’ of the Causeway Coast in Co.
 Antrim and discover the ‘Kingdom of Dalriada’ and its strong Scottish links.
 Back in ancient times legend tells us that the Scots are originally from Antrim and travelled across from Dunseverick to Dunadd in Argyle.
 This is one of the best known of the settlements on both sides of the Channel.
 ‘Over thonder’ you will be able to see Rathlin Island and on a good day you can see the coast of Scotland.
 The walk to Dunseverick can be extended, depending on how adventurous you are feeling.
 We recommend checking the tide times before heading off on this walk as some sections can be difficult to pass during high tide.

 Lagan - County Antrim, 3.5 miles